SceneFun3D/documentation/docs/benchmarks/task1.md

 You can upload the `.zip` file containing your model's prediction on our online benchmark which performs evaluation on the hidden test set.

 Please make sure that it follows the correct [submission format](#submission-instructions).
 Otherwise, the submission will fail.

+## Evaluation metrics

+Submissions are evaluated using the mean Average Precision at the IoU thresholds of 0.25 and 0.50, denoted as $AP_{25}$ and $AP_{50}$ respectively.
+Additionally, they are assessed using the average across IoU thresholds from 0.5 to 0.95 with a step of 0.05 ($AP$).
+Submissions are ranked based on the $AP$ metric.